mazdakdev/Design-Patterns/README.md

-# Design-Patterns
+# Design-Patterns ⚡️

-This is a Project for Learning Design Patters in Python
+This is a Project Developed in order to learn design patterns in python

+each type of design patterns has their own folder , test cases and README.md file so you can learn theme in a effortless way

 - - - -